alla1101/CSVFileHandler/README.md

 everything is now set and ready to be used.

 ## how to use :
+before starting, go to a2la1101\csvhandler\config, and read how to configure csvHandler Example.

 1) to Read :
 ```
 $fileHandler=app("CSVHandlerService")->createFileHandler("READTEST");